Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Path Ambiguity Problem as a Failure Case of Pattern Matching

-Many real-world reasoning tasks involve computational structures where a single variable affects the output through multiple paths, creating what we call \emph{path ambiguity}.
-Our framework predicts that in such cases, Transformers struggle with forming unified representations of intermediate states that are theoretically equivalent, instead developing \emph{context-dependent state representations} that vary based on the input context.
-In this section, we analyze \textsc{Non-tree} task (\cref{fig:structure-nontree}) as a case study, where $x_2$ affects the output through two paths: as input to $f_1$ and directly to $f_2$.
-Following the definition of functional equivalence (\cref{def:functional_equivalence}), this path ambiguity prevents the model from establishing the functional equivalence of two subsequences $(x_1,x_2)$ and $(x_1',x_2')$ that produce the same intermediate state $b$, unless they also share the same $x_2$ value ($x_2 = x_2'$).
-Consequently, the model creates context-dependent state representations rather than unifying them to represent true intermediate state $b$, as illustrated in \cref{fig:nontree-illustration} (Left).
+We identify a \emph{path ambiguity problem} with our framework, a previously uncharacterized failure mode that pattern matching struggles with task structures where a single variable affects the output through multiple paths.
+In this section, we analyze \textsc{Non-tree} task (\cref{fig:structure-nontree}) as a case study, where $x_2$ affects the output through two paths, as input to $f_1$ and directly to $f_2$.
+Unlike in the~\textsc{2-Hop} case, one cannot establish the functional equivalence of two subsequences $(x_1,x_2)$ and $(x_1',x_2')$ that produce the same intermediate state $b$, unless they also share the same $x_2$ value ($x_2 = x_2'$).
+It is because $(x_1,x_2)$ and $(x_1',x_2')$ are not guaranteed to behave identically (i.e., $f(x_1,x_2,x_3)$ is not necessarily equal to $f(x_1',x_2',x_3)$) when $x_1 \neq x_2$.
+Consequently, we can predict that Transformers trained on the \textsc{Non-tree} will create context-dependent state representations that are conditioned on $x_2$ values, failing to unify them to represent the true intermediate state $b$ (\cref{fig:nontree-illustration} Left).